 - Some software is available at the walk-in Support Center in Bloomington; see At the Support Center walk-in location in the Wells Library at IUB, what products and services are available for purchase?

 Note: Staff members who do not have access to a computer at work may not download or buy software distributed under the Campus Agreement.
 In addition, retired staff are not eligible for software under this agreement.

 A student shall be defined as one who is enrolled in one or more for-credit classes, or is carrying credit-bearing hours.
-This may be established in one of three ways: 1) by identifying the student via a valid student identification card; 2) by verifying that the student is enrolled in one or more credit-bearing classes through review of the Registrar public access screens in the Registrar IUIS system; or 3) by validating that students in Continuing Studies are enrolled in one or more for-credit courses.
+This may be established in one of two ways: 1) by identifying the student via a valid student identification card; 2) by verifying that the student is enrolled in one or more credit-bearing classes through review of the Registrar public access screens in the Registrar IUIS system.

 Last modified on September 23, 2013.